abtion/guidelines/career/em-ladder.md

   skill level than themselves.
 - [ ] Uses their experience and relevant data to make fast and informed decisions.
+- [ ] Has a track record of growing people across various teams.

 ### Coaching and mentoring
 - [ ] Deals with performance issues and misaligned expectations and understands